ohdsi-denmark/danish_medical_vocabularies_to_OMOP/README.md

 [CPT](https://mmshub.cms.gov/measure-lifecycle/measure-specification/specify-code/CPT) (Current Procedural Terminology): A code set for medical, surgical, and diagnostic procedures.
 CPT codes are widely used in billing and electronic health records to document healthcare services.

+### Care Site - SHAK

+We are currently using the shak code as it is more complete over historical records.
+The SHAK code comprises a 4-digit SGH code for the hospital/clinic and an optional addition AFD code for the department.
+The [shak_location_map.csv](Caresites%2Fshak_location_map.csv) file contains the mapping of SHAK codes to location ids for the Danish regions (81-85).
+Unknown regions are mapped to the location id "National" (code 8).